 Netflix reveals first trailer for Making a Murderer Part 2

-The hit Netflix true crime series is back with ten new episodes focussing on Steven Avery and Brendan Dassey's journey through the US postconviction process
+The hit Netflix true crime series is back with ten new episodes focusing on Steven Avery and Brendan Dassey's journey through the US postconviction process

 Netflix has revealed the first full trailer for Making a Murderer Part 2, which is set to continue following the story of Steven Avery and Brendan Dassey as they fight their convictions for the murder of Teresa Halbach.